-I deposited for the Fall term and now I want to defer my start to Spring 2021.
+I made a deposit for my initial start term and now I want to defer.
 What happens to my deposit?

-Your deposit will be deferred along with your admission to the Spring 2021 term start.
+Your deposit will be deferred along with your admission to your new desired term start.
 Deposits will be applied toward first semester tuition and are fully refundable for students who have their visa denied or on a case-by-case hardship basis and who have not incurred tuition expenses for which the deposit has been applied.
 The deposit is non-refundable in other circumstances.

-I received a scholarship for the Fall term and now I want to defer my start to Spring 2021.
+I received a scholarship and now I want to defer my start term.
 What happens to my scholarship?

-Your scholarship award will be deferred along with your admission to the Spring 2021 term.
+Your scholarship award will be deferred along with your admission to your new desired term start.

 I don’t yet have an I-20 (or visa).
-Can I defer to January 2021?
-In that scenario, by when do I need to get my I-20 documents to SNHU?
+Can I defer to another term?
+In that scenario, when do I need to get my I-20 documents to SNHU?

 You may defer your admission (but must enroll within one year of the term indicated on the original acceptance offer) regardless of whether you have yet been issued an I-20.
-If you choose to defer to January 2021, you will have until the application deadline for that term (October 12, 2020) to submit the documentation (submit a bank statement, passport and affidavit of support – if required) for your I-20.
+If you choose to defer, you will have until the application deadline for that term to submit the documentation (submit a bank statement, passport and affidavit of support – if required) for your I-20.
 When we receive your financial documents determines when we can issue your I-20, which will influence how quickly you can make your visa appointment.
-A visa appointment that would enable you to travel for the start of the January term.
+A visa appointment that would enable you to travel for the start of the next on campus term.

 Embassies and Consulates have been closed or visa appointments delayed/backed up due to COVID-19.
-If I defer my start to January 2021, what happens if I cannot get a visa appointment in time to start?
+If I defer my start, what happens if I cannot get a visa appointment in time to start?